0

 Clean heat work group materials and recordings.

-In the Greenhouse Gas Pollution Reduction Roadmap, the state of Colorado identified CCUS as having a potential role in meeting the emission targets established in HB19-1261.
-In 2021, the Colorado Energy Office (CEO) established a task force for CCUS to further investigate how CCUS could be appropriately enabled, deployed, and regulated.
+In the Greenhouse Gas Pollution Reduction Roadmap, the state of Colorado identified Carbon capture, utilization, and storage, or CCUS, as having a potential role in meeting the emission targets established in House Bill 19-1261.
+In 2021, the Colorado Energy Office established a task force for CCUS to further investigate how CCUS could be appropriately enabled, deployed, and regulated.
 Building on this and other efforts, Governor Polis directed the Colorado Oil and Gas Conservation Commission (COGCC) to prepare a legislative proposal to address the legal changes necessary to achieve a comprehensive regulatory regime for CCUS in Colorado and create sequestration opportunities in the state.
 The COGCC released its legislative proposal in February 2023.

 Creating Colorado’s Carbon Sequestration Framework: A Legislative Proposal.